ks927/micro_reddit/README.md

 # README

-This is a practice application in setting up the validations of and associations between User -> Post -> Comments.
+This is a practice application in setting up the validations of and associations between User -> Post -> Comment models.

 The only fleshed out parts of the app are the Model and database.